acp29/iboot/README.md

 ### Functions

-* `boot` returns indices created by balanced bootstrap or bootknife resampling
+* `boot` returns resamples data or indices created by balanced bootstrap or bootknife resampling
 * `bootknife` performs balanced bootknife resampling and calculates bootstrap bias, standard error and bias-corrected and accelerated (or calibrated) confidence intervals.
 This functional supports iterated and stratified resampling.
-* `bootanovan` calculates *p*-values for N-way, fixed effects ANOVA by bootstrapping the distribution of F-statistics under the null hypothesis.
+* `bootanovan` calculates *p*-values for N-way ANOVA by bootstrapping the distribution of F-statistics under the null hypothesis.
 This function depends on the `anovan` function from the Statistics package in Octave, or the Statistics and Machine Learning toolbox in Matlab.
 * `bootnhst` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed).
 This function can be used to compare 2 or more (independent) samples.
 This function resamples under the null hypothesis.
 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
 * (legacy) `plotboot` plots an overlay of a histogram, kernel density estimate and interval limits from bootstrap statistics